King's Barbecue

-King's Barbecue was a sit-down barbecue restaurant in Petersburg, Virginia.
+King's Barbecue is a sit-down barbecue restaurant in Petersburg, Virginia.

 History

 In 1946, brothers John and Clinton King took over the business of their former employer, Alford's Barbeque, and christened it King's.
 They adopted the sauce of Alford's, which had also been purchased by C. F. Sauer Company.

-It closed in June 2023.
+King's Barbecue closed in June 2023.
+It was scheduled to reopen in 2026.